Iran is meeting European powers amid threats of renewed nuclear sanctions

 The full extent of the damage sustained in the US bombing remains unclear.
 Trump has claimed the sites were “completely destroyed”, but US media reports have cast doubt over the scale of destruction.

-Araghchi has noted that enrichment is currently “stopped” due to “serious and severe” damage to nuclear sites caused by US and Israeli strikes.
+Araghchi has noted that enrichment is currently “stopped” due to “serious and severe” damage to nuclear sites caused by US and Israeli attacks.

-In an interview with Al Jazeera that aired on Wednesday, Iranian President Masoud Pezeshkian said Iran is prepared for another war and reiterated that its nuclear programme will continue within the framework of international law while adding the country had no intention of pursuing nuclear weapons.
+In an interview with Al Jazeera that aired on Wednesday, Iranian President Masoud Pezeshkian said Iran is prepared for another war and reiterated that its nuclear programme will continue within the framework of international law, adding the country had no intention of pursuing nuclear weapons.

-Since the 12-day conflict, Iran has suspended cooperation with the IAEA, accusing it of bias and failing to condemn the attacks.
+Since the 12-day conflict, Iran has suspended cooperation with the IAEA, accusing it of bias and of failing to condemn the attacks.

-Israel has warned it may resume strikes if Iran rebuilds facilities or moves towards weapons capability.
+Israel has warned it may resume attacks if Iran rebuilds facilities or moves towards weapons capability.
 Iran has pledged a “harsh response” to any future attacks.